michaeljsteel/NumBAT/docs/source/tutorial.rst

 variable ``n_qs``, limited only by your patience.

 The multiprocessing library runs each task as a completely separate process on the computer.
+Depending on the nature and number of your CPU, this may improve the performance considerably.
+This can also be easily extended to multiple node systems which will certainly improve performance.
 A very similar procedure using the ``threading``  library allows the different tasks to run as separate threads within the one process.
+However, due to the existence of the Python Global Interpreter Lock (GIL) which constrains what kinds of operations may run in parallel within Python , multiple threads will typically not improve the performance of |NUMBAT|.

 This tutorial also  shows an example of saving data, in this case the array of acoustic wavenumbers and frequencies, to a text file using the ``numpy`` routine